routetopa/dockerized-spod/README.md

  ---

 You can install the whole SPOD application using the following command:
 ```bash
 sudo bash deploy.sh
 ```
-It downloads CKAN repository, builds the Docker images, starts the containers using environment variables and create admin users.
+It downloads CKAN repository, builds the Docker images, starts containers using environment variables and create admin users.
 The installation process can take a while, depending on your machine.

 ## Post-installation